Tsavo West National Park: Rock climbing

 The permit the MCK has to climb here, and to camp by the Tsavo River, is a special privilege and every effort must be made not to jeopardise this situation by careless actions.
 Other climbers should initially contact the MCK if wishing to climb here.

-Details of climbs and access procedures: Rock Climbing Guide to Kichwa Tembo

 Wildlife

 Tsavo West National Park has a variety of wildlife, such as eastern black rhinoceros, hippopotamus, Cape buffalo, elephant, leopard and lion.
 There are also other smaller animals that can be spotted in the park, such as the bushbaby, hartebeest, lesser kudu and Masai giraffe.

+The "Waterman of Tsavo"

+Patrick Kilonzo Mwalua is a common name amongst conservationists in Tsavo West National Park.
+He was a farmer from Kajire village in Taita Taveta who took action after witnessing how climate change was drying up his village and leaving animals without water.
+In 2016 he rented a water bowser and began delivering clean water to wildlife in Tsavo West National Park, hundreds of kilometers away from his home, as much as four times a day.

+The animals, such as the buffaloes and elephants, grew fond of him and would routinely wait for him by the watering holes anticipating his arrival.
+His passion for caring for wildlife earned him praises and a Head of State Commendation award in 2018, that was presented to him by President Uhuru Kenyatta.

+He died in June 2024 after battling a kidney failure condition for a while.